-The USF System's future is dependent on our success in brokering mutually beneficial partnerships outside of our university community.
-Of the USF System's total \$440.6 million in external research funding in 2015, 42% came from community partnerships, mostly from private or foundation partners.
+USF's future is dependent on our success in brokering mutually beneficial partnerships outside of our university community - a key tenet of the USF Strategic Plan.
+Of USF's total \$428M in external research funding in 2015, nearly half came from community partnerships, mostly from private or foundation partners.
 Currently, USF has more than 200 active collaborative agreements in more than 60 countries with more than 170 institutions around the world, laying the foundation for the development of strengthening and enriching international educational and research experiences for both faculty and students.

-One recent collaboration has resulted in the selection of USF, in partnership with the Tampa Bay WaVE, as a recipient of a 2014 Regional Innovation Strategies program grant by U.S. Secretary of Commerce Penny Pritzker.
+One recent example of this was the selection of USF, in partnership with the Tampa Bay WaVE, as a recipient of a 2014 Regional Innovation Strategies program grants by U.S. Secretary of Commerce Penny Pritzker.
 USF is among 26 recipients of the \$500,000 i6 Challenge grant.
 Matching contributions from public and private community partners raise the total project amount to over \$1 million.
+This is the second i6 grant received by the USF-led partnership, which received \$1 million in 2012 to launch the FirstWaVE Venture Center.
+This grant enabled 94 startup companies to participate in the accelerator program, helped raise \$12.6 million in outside capital, and created and retained 337 new local jobs.
+In 2014, FirstWaVE was recognized by the Hillsborough County Commission with a commendation for achievement in raising outside capital.